jakobhoeg/nextjs-ollama-llm-ui/README.md

 - **Fully local:** Stores chats in localstorage for convenience.
 No need to run a database.
 - **Fully responsive:** Use your phone to chat, with the same ease as on desktop.
 - **Easy setup:** No tedious and annoying setup required.
 Just clone the repo and you're good to go!
-- **Code syntax highligting:** Messages including code, will be highlighted for easy access.
+- **Code syntax highligting:** Messages that include code, will be highlighted for easy access.
 - **Copy codeblocks easily:** Easily copy the highlighted code with one click.
 - **Download/Pull & Delete models:** Easily download and delete models directly from the interface.
 - **Switch between models:** Switch between models fast with a click.